HISPlayer/Unity_Video_Player/README.md

 ## Features

 The HISPlayer for Unity video streaming player plugin contains the latest features.
-Our expert engineering resources offer implementation of any desired functionalities.
+In addition, our engineering experts in video player development can implement any desired functionalities for advanced and personalized use cases.

 We support the following features: